robacarp/joshashby.github.io/_posts/2021-10-16-web-extensions-with-rollup-getting-started.md

 ---

 <em>
-This post contains inline annotations/footnotes to help add context, helpful tips or expand upon a tanget in the text.
+This post contains inline annotations/footnotes to help add context, helpful tips or expand upon a tangent in the text.
 Expand them by {% aside clicking or tapping on them %}
 Annotations might have their own {% aside annotations | red %} Such as this one!
 {% endaside %} inside of them too.